FROG INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Jfrog Ltd. And Encourages Investors To Contact The Firm

-NEW YORK, Oct.
-20, 2024 /PRNewswire/ -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of JFrog Ltd. ("JFrog" or "the Company") (NASDAQ: FROG ).
-Investors who purchased JFrog securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/FROG .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+22, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of JFrog Ltd. (“JFrog” or“the Company”) (NASDAQ: FROG).
+Investors who purchased JFrog securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/FROG .

 Investigation Details